brad-allen/mistyskills/c#/helloMisty/ReadMe.txt

 -----------------------------------------------
 DEBUGGING CODE

-After deploying new code to debug, use Force Reload on the Skill Management page, or re-stop, wait for its cleanup to happen, and the start the skill to ensure a new version is loaded on the robot.
+After pushing new code to debug from visual studio, use Force Reload on the Skill Management page, or re-stop, wait for its cleanup to happen, and then start the skill to ensure a new version is loaded on the robot.
+You should be connected to the debugger.

 -----------------------------------------------
 WIRED MISTY

 To directly access Misty, you can use an ethernet cable and two (2) USB-to-ethernet adapters to connect directly from a computer to Misty.
 If you are a developer, this can also be a much faster way to push skills to Misty.

-Connect the cable to your computer using one of the adapters and the other to Misty's USB port on her back, and go to the device manager's Connectivity -> Network Tab and look for the USB to Ethernet IP.
+Connect the cable to your computer using one of the adapters, and the other adapter to Misty's USB port on her back, and go to the device manager's Connectivity -> Network Tab and look for the USB to Ethernet IP.

 -----------------------------------------------
 UPDATING WEB TOOLS